rtmigo/xrandom_dart/README.md

 | Xorshift128        |  1862   |    3321    |   1518   |
 | Xorshift128Plus    |  2086   |    3064    |   1419   |

-All the benchmarks on this page are from AOT-compiled binaries running on AMD A9-9420e with Ubuntu 20.04.
-Time is measured in milliseconds.
 # Simplicity

 All classes implement the standard [`Random`](https://api.dart.dev/stable/2.12.1/dart-math/Random-class.html).
 They can be used in the same way.